Reuben Sliders are a super easy St. Patrick's Day dinner that is meant to serve a crowd!

 Today is the day!
 We are jetting overseas for our toddler-free Italian adventure and I am insanely excited.
 Excited for time with my husband.
 Excited for some relaxation and sleeping in.
 Excited for all the pasta and wine my heart desires.

-So naturally while I’m gone I’ll be sharing a lot of Irish food.
+So naturally while I'm gone I'll be sharing a lot of Irish food.
 Wait, what?
 IRISH food?
+I just can't help it - these Reuben Sliders are too good not to share!

 While I had considered sharing a bunch of Italian recipes, I decided that might be a bit more appropriate once we're back and I have some particular dishes that I want to recreate.
 Like I need to get me a taste of authentic Italian food before telling you I make good Italian food, right!?